adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 	}

 For browsers that provide `Object.create`, the ES5 features can be used reliably.
 But, and here is the interesting bit, what about browsers that don't provide `Object.create`?
 Nothing, the browser doesn't cut the mustard, because the feature detection doesn't pass.
 The user won't get the enhanced experience.
 This is Progressive Enhancement at its best.
 There is absolutely nothing wrong with that.

-For completeness the calling application code is provided below.
-Don't worry if you are a little hazy on feature detection, feature testing and dynamic APIs &mdash; there are fantastic articles [[4](#ref4)] on this subject.
+For completeness the code for the calling application is provided below:

 	if(lib.createObject) {
 		// enhanced experience
 		var myObj = lib.createObject(null, ...);
 		// etc
 	}

+Don't worry if you are a little hazy on feature detection, feature testing and dynamic APIs &mdash; there are fantastic articles [[4](#ref4)] on this subject.

 ## Summary